OriDriham/PreElectionNewsCoverage/README.md

-# PreElectionNewsCoverage
+# Pre-Election News Coverage

-The PreElectionNewsCoverage project is designed to analyze and summarize news coverage related to pre-election events.
+The Pre-Election News Coverage project is designed to analyze and summarize news coverage related to pre-election events.
 It includes components for fetching news articles, processing the content, and generating summaries based on sentiment analysis and readability metrics across multiple election years.

 # File Descriptions